 (b) discharge for cause (including poor job performance or misconduct);

 (c) disability covered by worker’s compensation or applicable state disability insurance;

-- In the event a University function or service is contracted, assigned or otherwise transferred to another entity and University employees in that function or service are offered employment by the other entity within thirty (30) days of contract, assignment or transfer, provided the employees receive substantially similar salary (compensation)
+(e) a University function or service being contracted, assigned or otherwise transferred to another entity and, to continue that function or service, the employee is offered employment by the other entity within thirty (30) days of contract, assignment or transfer, provided that the employee receives a substantially similar salary (compensation); or

 (f) the employee’s appointment with the University ending on the fixed term end date set forth in his or her appointment letter

 A Professional Research Staff member is not a “covered employee” under this policy unless his or her appointment is ended by the University (1) before the fixed term end date set forth in his or her appointment letter, or (2) where the appointment letter did not contain a fixed term end date, provided that in either case his or her separation is not for any of the reasons set forth in (a)-(f) above.

 Bargaining Unit Employees: University employees subject to a collective bargaining agreement (“CBA”) are not “covered employees” under this policy when serving in their capacity as bargaining unit employees.
 Such employees should review the applicable CBA for any applicable policies on notice or severance pay.

 Faculty: Faculty are not “covered employees” under this policy when serving in their capacity as faculty.
 Faculty should review the faculty handbook and/or school policy for any applicable policies on notice or severance pay.

 Subject to the coverage provisions and conditions set forth in this policy, a covered employee who has successfully completed his or her probationary period with the University by the date of his or her separation from the University is eligible to receive: